-All requirements for this grant can be found on the Terms and Conditions of the latest Notice of Award (NOA) issuing new funds, including the Programmatic Terms and Conditions [PDF - 175KB] which come from the Division of Diabetes.
+All requirements for this grant can be found on the latest Notice of Award (NoA) issuing new funds, including the Programmatic Terms and Conditions [PDF - 145KB] which come from the Division of Diabetes.

 Expectations – What is expected from me?

-- Work with us: You will be working with the Division of Diabetes, the Division of Grants Management (DGM) and your Area Diabetes Consultant (ADC).
-For more information on these programs, see step 2 from the Where You Should Begin section.
+Work with us: You will be working with the Division of Diabetes, the Division of Grants Management (DGM) and your Area Diabetes Consultant (ADC).
+For more information on these programs, see step 2 from the Tips for New Program Coordinators section.

-- IHS Diabetes Care and Outcomes Audit: All grant programs must participate in and/or be aware of the results from the Annual Diabetes Care and Outcomes Audit.
+Participate in the IHS Diabetes Care and Outcomes Audit: All grant programs must participate in and/or be aware of the results from the Annual Diabetes Care and Outcomes Audit.
 If your program does not participate directly, you can usually get an Audit report from your local facility and/or your ADC.
-Even if your program’s focus is not clinical, it is important that your program is aware of care and health outcomes for American Indian and Alaska Native people with diabetes in the community.

-- Submit Reports/Annual Application: See ‘Deliverables’ below for the types and timing of reports and applications.
+Submit Reports/Annual Application: See 'Requirements' below for the types and timing of reports and applications.

-Deliverables – Provides an overview of required reports and application due dates.
-For more specific dates based on your budget cycle, an SDPI Community-Directed Timetable [PDF – 103KB] is available for downloading and printing.
+Requirements – Provides an overview of required reports and application due dates.
+For more specific dates, an SDPI Community-Directed Timetable [PDF – 149KB] is available for downloading and printing.

-- Application: Based on the Division of Grants Management policy, the application is due 120 days before the start of grant's budget period or fiscal year.
+Application: Based on the Division of Grants Management policy, the application is due 120 days before the start of grant's budget period or fiscal year.
 Submission: Applications will be submitted on GrantSolutions.